Vaipik/GoIT-PyWeb7/README.md

     <li>multiprocessing</li>
     <li>file sorter by using asyncio</li>
     <li>simple texting in network by using socket module</li>
     <li>One course database with random filling and raw sql queries by using sqlite3</li>
+    <li>CLI helper from PythonCore-7 final project with storing data in DB ny using SQLAlchemy and Alembic</li>
 </ol>